Ameba-AIoT/ameba-iot-docs/ameba/src/multimedia/audio_cn.rst

    GetAudioHwControl()->AdjustPLLClock(GetAudioHwControl(), rate, ppm, action);

-Framework Interfaces
+音频框架接口
 ~~~~~~~~~~~~~~~~~~~~~~
-Streaming Interfaces
+音频流接口
 ^^^^^^^^^^^^^^^^^^^^^^
-Audio Streaming Interfaces include RTAudioTrack and RTAudioRecord interfaces, which lie in ``{SDK}/component/audio/interfaces/audio``.
-The interfaces have specific descriptions, read them before using.
+Audio Streaming Interfaces include RTAudioTrack and RTAudioRecord interfaces.
+The interfaces lie in ``{SDK}/component/audio/interfaces/audio``.
+The interfaces have specific descriptions in them, please read them before using.

-- **RTAudioTrack**: initializes the format of playback data streaming in the framework, receives PCM data from the application, and writes data to Audio HAL.
+- **RTAudioTrack**: initializes the format of playback data streaming in the framework, receives PCM data from the application, and writes data to Audio Framework (mixer) or Audio HAL (passthrough).
 - **RTAudioRecord**: initializes the format of record data streaming in the framework, receives PCM data from Audio HAL, and sends data to applications.

-Using RTAudioTrack
+使用 RTAudioTrack
 ************************************
 RTAudioTrack includes support for playing variety of common audio raw format types so that audio can be easily integrated into applications.
+At most 32 RTAudioTracks can play together.

-Audio Framework has the following audio playback category types.
+Audio Framework has the following audio playback stream types.
 Applications can use the types to initialize RTAudioTrack.
-Framework gets the category type and does the volume mixing according to the types.
+Framework gets the streaming type and does the volume mixing according to the types.

-- *RTAUDIO_CATEGORY_MEDIA* - if the application wants to play music, then its type is *RTAUDIO_CATEGORY_MEDIA*, it can use this type to init RTAudioTrack.
+- **RTAUDIO_CATEGORY_MEDIA** - if the application wants to play music, then its type is **RTAUDIO_CATEGORY_MEDIA**, it can use this type to init RTAudioTrack.
 Then audio framework will know its type, and mix it with media's volume.
-- *RTAUDIO_CATEGORY_COMMUNICATION* - if the application wants to start a phone call, it can output the phone call's sound, the sound's type should be *RTAUDIO_CATEGORY_COMMUNICATION*.
+- **RTAUDIO_CATEGORY_COMMUNICATION** - if the application wants to start a phone call, it can output the phone call's sound, the sound's type should be **RTAUDIO_CATEGORY_COMMUNICATION**.
-- *RTAUDIO_CATEGORY_SPEECH* - if the application wants to do voice recognition, and output the speech sound.
+- **RTAUDIO_CATEGORY_SPEECH** - if the application wants to do voice recognition, and output the speech sound.
-- *RTAUDIO_CATEGORY_BEEP* - if the sound is key tone, or other beep sound, then its type is *RTAUDIO_CATEGORY_BEEP*.
+- **RTAUDIO_CATEGORY_BEEP** - if the sound is key tone, or other beep sound, then its type is **RTAUDIO_CATEGORY_BEEP**.

 The test demo of RTAudioTrack lies in ``{SDK}/component/example/audio/audio_track``.